paoloabondio/Ojeda-Granados_et_al_2021/README.md

 - derived allele

 After these five columns, there are 2*N columns (representing the number of chromosome copies in the studied population, that is two chromosome copies for each individual) containing binary indication of phased alleles, where 0 represents the ANCESTRAL state and 1 represents the DERIVED state.
 This file can be simply obtained by modifying a phased vcf file or the outcome of a SHAPEIT-based phase reconstruction.

+The output of this script is a table with 13 columns, that has to be modified by adding a last column of ANCESTRAL allele frequency in order to apply the stat_normalization.py script.

+2) The script stat_normalization.py takes as input the modified output obtained at point 1, and